PackAssistant – Product

 Loading with flexible or without intermediate layers

-Filling with Bulk Good
+Filling with bulk goods

 • Projects are held in a database, facilitating fast search and location of existing projects.